 C (X35553) - C/D (X3333X)

-You simply remove the rest of the fingers except the index finger (a possible continuation is ...
+You simply remove all of the fingers except the index finger (a possible continuation is ...
 F - G).

 Two other barre chord progressions are:

 In the second one the A chord could be played in open position.

 For barre chords, you should know the two lower strings on all frets.
 There are special made note decals that can be used.

 Learn more movable chords.